jorop/landscaping-docs/docs/troubleshooting.md

 ## Crash when not saving the Level on prompt

-This is an Unreal Engine bug which will hopefully be resolved in 5.1 - see also [https://issues.unrealengine.com/issue/UE-143891](https://issues.unrealengine.com/issue/UE-143891) - Right now the solution is to save the level when prompted.
+This is an Unreal Engine 5.0 bug which will hopefully be resolved in 5.1 - see also [https://issues.unrealengine.com/issue/UE-143891](https://issues.unrealengine.com/issue/UE-143891) - Right now the solution is to save the level when prompted.

 ## Crashes

 If the Unreal Editor crashes on import, it may due to corrupted input data or the Unreal Engine Editor runs out of memory.
 Memory issues can happen because:
-> `World Partition Max Landscape Size` value is too big [Settings](settings.md)
+> `Desired Max Landscape Size` value is too big [Settings](settings.md)
 > See also: [Choosing input files](heights.md?id=choosing-input-files)
 If you suspect the input data is faulty, you can send the data to `support@ludicdrive.com` to verify it.
 Thank you.